Threats to Cheetahs

 CNN Replay S12:E226 - The ultra-rich are illegally buying cheetahs as pets and it's leading to their extinction.

-Very hard to watch but it's real and it's taking many of our world's young cheetahs out of the wild and into a captive and short-lived life.
+Very hard to watch but it's real and it's taking many of our world's young cheetahs out of the wild and into a captive and very short life.
+Cheetahs are NOT pets.

 Help save cheetahs!